usaid-cs/yesterday-i-learned/random.md

 - Muzzle brakes counter recoil.
 They do not make things any quieter.
 (In fact they make rounds louder for the user)
 - "Kidnapping" the bride and chipping in money for the ransom to get her back is a tradition in [Macedonia, Serbia, Hungary, Romania](https://www.reddit.com/r/AskWomen/comments/5sly8j/what_do_you_think_is_tacky_to_have_at_a_wedding/ddg9zow/), according to /u/mrs_sassypants.
 - [Homeopathy](https://en.wikipedia.org/wiki/Homeopathy) is explicitly healing through dilution [of a pathogen that caused the illness in the first place], not just any health product.
 Anything that says "concentrate" in the first ingredient is not homeopathic.
-- GO trains are powered by diesel.
-Some professor guy recommends against sitting in the car right behind the locomotive.
 - Plywood is made by shaving off plys of wood from the log, like a pencil sharpener.
 - On [rubbish haircuts](https://www.reddit.com/r/Showerthoughts/comments/5t3274/i_am_never_100_satisfied_with_my_haircut_but_i/ddjtywi/): _[I went to] a high end stylist and told them straight up, "I've never had a haircut I'm really happy about and I don't know what I want.
 I can tell you I don't like X or Y but I'm hoping you can give me some suggestions/ideas for a style that would work for me."
 It turned out great, they discussed what would and wouldn't work with my faceshape and hairline and showed me some options etc. Eventually I ended up with a style I really like and have been rocking it for almost a year._
 - Turns out if the syntax of a request payload is correct, but the request cannot be satisfied, [the error code can be 422 Unprocessable Entity (RFC 2616), or 400 Bad Request (RFC 7231).](http://stackoverflow.com/a/20215807/1558430) Depending on how archaic you and your system are, you might consider making the distinction using 422.